 | Signal detection | Monitors job postings, funding announcements, org changes | Decides which signals matter most for your niche |

-The result is that you spend your time on the highest-leverage activities — conversations with interested prospects and client delivery — while automation handles everything upstream.
+The result: you spend your time on the highest-leverage work, conversations and client delivery, while automation handles everything upstream.

-For a deeper look at how automated lead generation works end-to-end, that guide covers the full technical stack.
+For a deeper look at how automated lead generation works end to end, that guide covers the full stack.

 The multichannel sequence for fractional services

 A fractional engagement is a high-trust, high-ticket sale.
-That means your outreach sequence needs to build credibility across multiple touchpoints without feeling aggressive.
-Here is a complete 5-touch framework designed specifically for fractional executive outreach.
+Your outreach sequence needs to build credibility across multiple touchpoints without feeling aggressive.
+Signal-based targeting is what keeps it from reading as cold.
+If the concept is new to you, start with what signal-based outreach is.
+Here is a complete five-touch framework built specifically for fractional executive outreach.

 Channel: LinkedIn

-Framework: Personalized connection note referencing a trigger signal you detected.
+Framework: a personalized connection note referencing a trigger signal you detected.

 Keep it under 300 characters.
 No pitch.
 No ask.
 Just a relevant observation and a reason to connect.